sbonefas/NextGenScoring/README.md

 > npm install electron

 # Usage and Testing
-On Iteration 1, our front end and back end are disconnected.
-This is because of a an oversight regarding Vue.js default prompts being incompatible with Electron that we didn't become aware of until late in Iteration 1.
-This means that we are unable to string a complete command from the user to the data and back.
+On Iteration 2, our front end and back end are partially integrated.
+Because of a an oversight regarding Vue.js default prompts being incompatible with Electron (that we didn't become aware of until late in Iteration 1), our front and back ends were disconnected.
+They are now partially connected, except for generating teams.

 So, to run our backend tests, run